Sometimes it seems as though your dog can (and will) eat anything–except his own food.

 2. Pick Better Dog Food

 Is your dog’s food tasty?
-Obviously, for us humans, it is difficult to say.
-However, in order for your dog’s food to be truly appetizing, it should meet the following criteria:
+Obviously, for us humans, it’s difficult to say.
+However, there are some ingredients that can make your dog’s meals more appetizing.

-Dogs love the sweet taste of fruits, so it is very likely that your dog will prefer kibbles that include a few of them.
+Dogs love the sweet taste of fruits, so it’s very likely that your pup will prefer food that includes at least a few of them.
 Besides being delicious, fruits are also a quality source of vitamins, which can contribute to your dog’s overall health.

 Now check the label on your dog’s food and make sure it fits.
 If not, then it’s probably time to switch.

-I feed my dog Taste of the Wild, a highly rated dog food that contains real meat as the first ingredient.
-You can choose between real venison, salmon, lamb, wild boar, roasted fowl or bison.
-Furthermore, there are no fillers, artificial flavors, colors or preservatives you need to worry about.
+Look for a premium dog food that contains real meat as the first ingredient.
+It can be venison, salmon, lamb, wild boar, roasted fowl, bison, etc. Also, make sure there are no artificial flavors, colors, preservatives, or other fillers you need to worry about.

-Fat is also relatively high and comes from salmon oil, smoked salmon or ocean fish meal.
-Additionally, these recipes include blueberries and raspberries that provide a fantastic taste, powerful antioxidants, and satisfying fibers.
+Additionally, the fat should be relatively high and preferably from salmon oil, smoked salmon, or ocean fish meal.
+Last but not least, aim for fruits, such as blueberries and raspberries to help provide great taste, powerful antioxidants, and satisfying fibers.

-Blend dry and canned food to give your dog more variety, texture, and flavor.
-Alternately, you can top the kibbles with natural peanut butter or freeze-dried dog food which is often more attractive in terms of smell and flavor.
+Put canned food on top of the dry food to give your dog more variety, texture, and flavor.
+Alternately, you can top the kibbles with natural peanut butter or freeze-dried dog food, which is often more attractive in terms of smell and flavor.

-If you want to take it up a notch, use kibble seasoning.
-It is super easy and convenient to use, especially on the go, and has low-calorie and low-sodium content per serving.
+If you really want to take it up a notch, use kibble seasoning.
+It’s super easy and convenient to use, and has low-calorie and low-sodium content per serving.

 Veggies and Fruits

-You can throw in anything from carrots to green beans, cucumbers, bell peppers, and apples into your dog’s food to provide a nutritional punch that is also delish.
+You can throw in anything from carrots and green beans, to bell peppers and apples into your dog’s food bowl to provide a nutritional punch that’s also yummy.
 A small amount of canned pumpkin (not the sugary type) can also go a long way.

-A Kong Wobbler is a great way to make your dog sweat for every piece of kibble inside it.
-Likewise, utilizing a dog puzzle toy or hiding kibbles around the house will motivate your finicky friend to use his super sense of smell to find his food, all while providing exercise and relieving boredom.
+A dispensing toy can be a great way to make your dog sweat for every piece of kibble inside it.
+Likewise, utilizing a dog puzzle or hiding kibbles around the house will motivate your finicky friend to use his super sense of smell to find his food, all while providing exercise and relieving boredom.

 Sometimes, simply changing the bowl’s position can solve your dog’s eating problem.
 Be sure to choose a quiet room without a lot of traffic so that your dog can eat his meal peacefully.
 Some dogs may even prefer to eat their food inside the kennel in private.

-In some cases, you will have to replace an old bowl altogether.
-However, do not get a plastic one which can absorb color, odor, and bacteria.
+In some cases, you’ll have to replace an old bowl altogether.
+However, don’t get a plastic one which can absorb color, odor, and bacteria.
 Instead, go for either stainless steel or ceramic.

 Does your dog prefer to shun his food in favor of table scraps?
 Unfortunately, this is a problem that you need to take responsibility for and fix.

-When a dog gets to taste from our table, he is exposed to tastes that are far more versatile than his everyday dry kibbles.
+When a dog gets to taste from our table, he’s exposed to tastes that are far more versatile than his everyday dry kibbles.
 Once he realizes this, he will turn his nose up at his own meals and wait for something more exciting.
-To avoid that, you need to stop giving your dog table leftovers as this will only reinforce his behavior.
+To avoid this, you need to stop giving your pup table leftovers as this will only reinforce his behavior.

 Besides it being a bad habit, feeding your dog foods with unbalanced nutrition can cause him to gain unhealthy weight and he might miss essential nutrients.
-Also, some common people foods can be toxic to dogs.
+Also, remember that some common people foods can be very poisonous to dogs.

-In the beginning, your dog may exhibit obvious signs of displeasure when you refuse to give in to his begging and feed him from the table and he may stubbornly refuse to eat his food, hoping that you will give in.
+In the beginning, your dog may exhibit obvious signs of displeasure when you refuse to give in to his begging and feed him from the table, and he may stubbornly refuse to eat his food, hoping that you’ll give in.

-In that case, do not worry and do not give up.
+In that case, don’t worry and don’t give up.
 As long as your dog is a healthy adult, he should be fine to skip a meal or two.
 Once he realizes that your food is off-limits, he will have no choice other but to eat his own food again.

-Likewise, be sure not to give your dog too many treats since this can ruin his desire for regular dog food as well.
+Likewise, be sure not to give him too many treats since this can ruin his desire for regular dog food as well.

-Perhaps your dog enjoys the attention he gets when he refuses to eat his food.
-In order to prevent this, you will need to ignore him during mealtime and interact with him only after you have removed his plate.
+It’s possible that your dog enjoys the attention he gets when he refuses to eat his food.
+In order to prevent this, you’ll need to ignore him during mealtime, and interact with him only after you’ve removed his plate.

-Also, make sure that you praise your dog when he is done eating his food, even if it is just a few kibbles and some kind words.
+Be patient and praise your dog only when he’s done eating his food, even if it’s just a few bites and some kind words.
 Until then, stay out of your dog’s feeding area and let him enjoy his meal quietly and without distractions.

-Dogs usually get hungry after they have been active.
+Dogs usually get hungry after they’ve been active.
 Burning calories works up an appetite, so the busier you can keep your dog, the less you need to worry about him not eating his food.

 Take your canine outside for a good walk before you serve him his meal.
 This will help with his hunger and eventually take care of any eating issues.
-You can even turn this into a daily routine, so your dog will link his walks with mealtime.
+You can even turn this into a daily routine, so your dog will associate his walks with his meals.

 8. Stick to a Feeding Schedule

-While we are on the subject, most dogs are okay with just two meals a day.
-If your dog has not touched his food for more than thirty minutes, remove the bowl until the next feeding.
+While we’re on the subject, most dogs are okay with just two meals a day.
+If your dog hasn’t touched his food for more than 30 minutes, remove the bowl until the next feeding.
 That way, he will learn that there are certain times when he can eat.

-It is also possible that your dog prefers not to eat his breakfast in the morning.
-This is why I suggest giving smaller meals, several times throughout the day.
-If you are a busy owner, an automatic pet feeder is an ideal way to set up feeding schedules and meal portions.
+It’s also possible that your dog prefers not to eat his breakfast in the morning.
+This is why I highly suggest giving smaller meals, several times throughout the day.
+If you’re a busy pet parent, an automatic pet feeder is an ideal way to set up feeding schedules and meal portions ahead of time.

 9. Try Different Flavors

 Hand feeding should only serve as a last resort to get things going.
 Better yet, hand-feed your dog during or after training sessions so that he treats it as a prize and will be more likely to eat it.
-That said, you definitely do not want to make it a habit.
+That said, you definitely don’t want to make a habit out of it.